East 143rd Street–St. Mary's Street station

 The East 143rd Street–St. Mary's Street station is a local station on the IRT Pelham Line of the New York City Subway.
-It is served by the 6 train at all times, and is located at the intersection of East 143rd Street (also known as St. Mary's Street) and Southern Boulevard in the Mott Haven neighborhood of the Bronx.
+Located at the intersection of East 143rd Street (also known as St. Mary's Street) and Southern Boulevard in the Mott Haven and Port Morris neighborhoods of the Bronx, it is served by the 6 train at all times.
+The <6> train skips this station when it operates.

 The station opened in 1919 as part of an extension of the Pelham Line of the Interborough Rapid Transit Company, and had its platforms extended in the 1960s.

 History

 This station opened on January 7, 1919, as part of an extension of the Pelham Line from Third Avenue–138th Street to Hunts Point Avenue by the Interborough Rapid Transit Company (IRT).

 Both platforms were extended at the east (railroad north) end in the 1960s to accommodate the current standard length of an IRT train (514 feet).
 The extensions are noticeable as they are narrower than the rest of the platforms, have no columns, and the trim line is blue with "E 143RD ST" in white sans serif font.
 They also resulted in the platforms being slightly offset.